>TOPICS

 Counter-public

-The word ‘public’ denotes two closely connected but by no means identical phenomena.
-Firstly it means that everything that appears before the general public is visible and audible to everyone, giving it the widest possible publicity. […] Secondly, the term ‘public’ denotes the world itself, in so far as it is what we have in common and as such is different from […] what we privately own, i.e. the place we call our private property. […] The public space, as well as the world we share, gathers people together.
-At the same time prevents them from overlapping and falling into each other, as it were.14
+The word public denotes two closely connected but by no means identical phenomena.
+Firstly it means that everything that appears before the general public is visible and audible to everyone, giving it the widest possible publicity. […] Secondly, the term public denotes the world itself, in so far as it is what we have in common and as such is different from […] what we privately own, i.e. the place we call our private property. […] The public space, as well as the world we share, gathers people together.
+At the same time prevents them from overlapping and falling into each other, as it were.
+14

-Hannah Arendt refers in her understanding of the public sphere to Alexis de Tocqueville.
-According to him, platforms for public meetings and discussions can act as a bulwark against the ‘tyranny of the majority, “by allowing like-minded individuals to come together in association, defend their interests, promote their goals, and make their points of view clear.
-At this level, life in free organizations allows for diversity and ensures that the rampant forces of conformism, leveling, and homogeneity are put in their place.”15
+by allowing like-minded individuals to come together in association, defend their interests, promote their goals, and make their points of view clear.
+At this level, life in free organizations allows for diversity and ensures that the rampant forces of conformism, leveling, and homogeneity are put in their place.
+15

 World-government

-Although Kant spoke of ‘world citizenship, at the same time he warned against a world government; i.e. a global superpower that would only represent the particular interests of a privileged group.
+Although Kant spoke of world citizenship, at the same time he warned against a world government; i.e. a global superpower that would only represent the particular interests of a privileged group.
 The existence of sovereign states potentially can lead to conflicts and wars.
 Nevertheless, this is, according to Kant, preferable to a world-state.

-In his own words, Kant states that individual, sovereign states, are “according to the idea of reason, better than the amalgam of the same, by one power that is overgrowing the others and merging into a universal monarchy; because the laws lose more and more of their vigor with the increased scope of government, and soulless despotism, after eradicating the seeds of good, ultimately degenerates into anarchy.
-(Kant, 1795, S. 367).“16
+[…] according to the idea of reason, better than the amalgam of the same, by one power that is overgrowing the others and merging into a universal monarchy; because the laws lose more and more of their vigor with the increased scope of government, and soulless despotism, after eradicating the seeds of good, ultimately degenerates into anarchy.
+(Kant, 1795, S. 367).16

 The dictatorship of the majority